-Juggling work and care is hard.
+Juggling work and care can be challenging

-Flexible work arrangements can make a big difference.
+Flexible work arrangements can make a big difference

 Under the National Employment Standards, carers have the right to request flexible working arrangements under certain circumstances, which include 12 months of continuous employment with the same employer.
 A formal request must be made in writing, explain what changes are being asked for and provide an explanation for the reasons for the request.
 Detailed information about who is eligible and the process is available through the Fair Work website.